zhangchl007/MCW-App-modernization/HOL/Hands-on lab unguided - App modernization.md

 #### Tasks to complete

--   Modify your Azure Functions Proxy to provide the following named parameters in the route template
+-   Modify your Azure Functions Proxy to provide the following named parameters in the route template:

     -   policyHolder